Arvid Adolf Etholén: Later life

-Etholén transferred from the Imperial Russian Navy to the service of the Russian-American Company in July 1818.
-He served in the Pacific from 1818 to 1825 as ship's master, and was part of a group that surveyed the Bering Sea from 1822 to 1824.
-Having returned to European Russia in 1825, he re-joined the Russian-American Company in 1826, was appointed adjutant to the Chief Manager ("Governor") of Russian America in 1834, and became Chief Manager himself from 1840 to 1845.
-Etholén resigned from the Russian American Company in 1847 with the rank of Rear Admiral.
+Etholén resigned from the Russian American Company in 1847 with the rank of Vice Admiral.
 He served as a member of the board of the Russian-American Company in Saint Petersburg, Russia from 1847 to 1859.
 Etholén was ennobled in 1856 and formally enrolled in the Finnish House of Nobility two years later, attending the Diet as a representative of the Nobility in 1863–76.

 Adolf Etholén died at his estate in Elimäki, Finland, in 1876.